 The maximum length of a single element.
-If variable's value is set to 0, elements will not be trimmed. (java.lang.Integer).
-This attribute has been removed in ConSol CM version 6.10.5.5!
+If variable's value is set to 0, elements will not be trimmed. (java.lang.Integer)

 Minimum input length that triggers email suggestion drop-down when engineer starts typing e-mail recipients.
 Integer.
 Default 1.